juniorvigneault/faces/README.md

 My goal today is to do that and to create another canvas to add the faces on.
 I will create it on below the canvas with camera feed so we can see both.

-I'm starting a list of details I want to add that I might forget along the way:

-1. Use higher confidence level to detect only faces
-2. Create a seperate file for my database password
-3. Make project in two separate files listening to the same server to see if it fixes performance issues
-4. At the start of the program, have the choice to run application from scratch or get data from database and run program from last save state.
-Image will then be drawn from saved image on server.

 ### March 29 2023

 I now have two canvases, one with the live video feed and ml5 stuff (that is hidden) and one were the faces are added, which will serve as a projection for the installation.
 It looks *nice* I think but I think I'm losing a bit of steam in terms of like is this an interesting project?
 I've been so focused on developping the application that now I'm looking at it and i'm like: oh cool, so... that's it?
 But I guess everything will be in how I present it, and sound and stuff.
 I also need to think about it conceptually (what it means for me).
 Still need to work out how I will get the data from my database and run it to position the faces with their according image at the position where they last were when I saved the state.
 Also.... can the faces fall and dissappear or something? or they kind of stay there forever...I guess i can't answer those things now because I'm tired and I also need to see the thing in a real space.